This applies to all the instruments I teach.

 Some students whose interest in mastering their instrument is less formal than the Graded approach will have different practise schedules to those outlined above.
 Whichever path is chosen, sitting with your instrument at home is where the skills become embedded as the brain adapts, sending regular signals to the muscles which in turn become adept at controlling the voicings, whether they be embouchure or hand control, acquiring the skills to express oneself creatively and with control.

 I always feedback verbally to parents / guardians after the lesson as to what we have been working on and what we are working towards, which elements are to be practised before the following lesson etc. Equally I welcome all feedback from the students and parents alike as to how things are progressing and any problems which might be flagged up.
 It is important for me to be confident that everyone is happy with the standards and suitability of the teaching.
-I am available to be contacted any time by phone, in person or via email / text etc.
+I am available to be contacted any time between 9 and 5, Monday to Friday by phone, video chat or via email / text etc.

-In the school holidays lessons tend not to occur.
-I do however keep certain dates free for any lessons for those who want to keep their hand in (recommended).
-Sometimes it can be helpful for an occasional tutorial to ensure that bad habits (incorrect fingerings on a piano set piece, for example) are not being practised.
-During holiday periods I also run group songwriting classes, theory classes and improvisation workshops.
+In the school holidays lessons tend not to occur, however during the covid-19 situation many people will wish to continue taking their lessons, for which I will remain available.
+I recommend people keeping their hand in, especially over the long summer break and it can be helpful for an occasional tutorial to ensure that bad habits (incorrect fingerings on a piano set piece, for example) are not being practised.
+During holiday periods I may also offer group songwriting classes, theory classes and improvisation workshops.